jkciw/bitcoinknowledge/Mining/Mining Probabilities.md

 ![](images/miningprob_eq4.png)

-the variance in the mining reward received by the miner can be expressed as
+the variance in the mining reward, a measure of how dispersed the possible mining reward could be around the expected reward (9), can be expressed as

 ![](images/miningprob_eq5.png)